ymorfa/Flask-App-For-Iris-Species-Predictor-CI-CD/README.md

 I implemented unit tests to verify that the API behaves as expected.
 The test file is located at tests/test_app.py.
 I created tests for both successful predictions and invalid input handling.

+### 4. Docker Configuration
+To facilitate local development and deployment, I configured Docker for the project.

+- **Dockerfile**: Defines the environment for the Flask application.
+- **docker-compose.yml**: Allows for easy management of the application's services.

+### 5. Continuous Integration and Deployment (CI/CD)
+I set up a CI/CD pipeline using GitHub Actions to automate testing and deployment.

+- The workflow file is located at `.github/workflows/ci-cd.yml`.
+- The pipeline includes steps for:
+  - Running unit tests.
+  - Building the Docker image.
+  - (Future) Deploying to Azure App Service.

 ### File Structure
 ```bash
 root